josephjnatale/Data-Science-Final-Project/README.md

 # Data-Science-Midterm
-Created a model to recognize hand written digits.
-Using Kivy, this app will be able to solve simple math problems.
+Using SciKit learn's support vector machines to create models that are able to recognize hand written digits.
+Using Kivy, this app is able to solve simple math problems that are drawn on screen.

 libraries used:
 -Kivy